sourcefrog/cargo-mutants/README.md

 * Copying the tree to build it doesn't work well if the `Cargo.toml` points to dependencies by a relative `path` (other than in subdirectories).
 This could be handled by an option to mutate in-place (maybe into a copy made by the user) or possibly an option to copy a larger containing directory.
 You can work around this by editing `Cargo.toml` to make the paths absolute, before running `cargo mutants`.

 * Copying a Rust tree and its `target/` directory seems to cause a full build the first time `cargo test` runs there, even if mtimes are preserved.
 (Perhaps the path is part of the calculation whether files need to be rebuilt?)
 Later incremental builds are faster. [`sccache`](https://crates.io/crates/sccache) might help with this but I have not yet tested it.
+However, copying `target/` is still generally faster than not copying it.

 * It should skip functions with `#[cfg(...)]` attributes that don't match the current platform, but it does not yet.